Geometric cycles and characteristic classes of manifold bundles: toc Lifting cycles from arithmetic groups to diffeomorphism groups (by Manuel Krannich) toc Lifting cycles from arithmetic groups to diffeomorphism groups by Manuel Krannich

-whose upper horizontal arrow is an isomorphism in a range of degrees growing with $g$ by a result of Borel \cite{BorelI,borel_cohoarith2}.
-In light of work of Harer and Galatius--Randal-Williams \cite{Harer,GRW-homological-stability-1}, the same holds for the lower horizontal morphism, at least if $\Gamma=G_g$ and $2n\neq4$.
-Moreover, the proof of \cref{appendix:theorem} will make apparent that the vertical arrows in the diagram are (compatibly) split injective for $*<n$ and any $\Gamma\le G_g$ if $2n\neq4$.
+whose upper horizontal arrow is an isomorphism in a range of degrees growing with $g$ by a result of Borel \cite{borel_cohoarith,borel_cohoarith2}.
+In light of work of Harer and Galatius--Randal-Williams \cite{Harer,GRW-homological-stability-1}, the same holds for the lower horizontal morphism if $\Gamma=G_g$ and $2n\neq4$.\footnote{Recent work of Kupers--Randal-Williams \cite{KupersRandalWilliams} shows that, this holds for any finite index subgroup $\Gamma\le G_g$ as long as $2n\ge6$ and $\Gamma$ is not completely contained in the subgroup $\oSO_{g,g}(\bfZ)\subset\oO_{g,g}(\bfZ)$ if $n$ is even.} Moreover, the proof of \cref{appendix:theorem} will make apparent that the vertical arrows in the diagram are (compatibly) split injective in a range increasing with $n$ and any finite index subgroup $\Gamma\le G_g$ if $2n\ge 6$.
 As a result, the cokernel of the upper horizontal map---the so-called \emph{unstable cohomology} of $\BGamma$---injects in this range of degrees into the cokernel of the lower horizontal map and thus provides a source for unstable cohomology of $\BDiff^\Gamma_\partial(W_{g,1})$.

-When varying $\Gamma\le G_g$ over finite index subgroups, the rational cohomology of $\BGamma$ in degree $g$ is arbitrarily large for $n$ even and $g$ odd; this is the main result of the body of this paper (see \cref{thm:cycle}).
-For the full group $\Gamma=G_g$ on the other hand, very little is known about the unstable cohomology, aside from some scattered classes: computations of Hain \cite{Hain3folds} and Hulek--Tomassi \cite{HulekTomassiVoronoi} show that for $n$ odd, there is an unstable class in $\oH^6(\BG_3;\bfQ)$ and one in $\oH^{12}(\BG_4;\bfQ)$.
+When varying $\Gamma\le G_g$ over finite index subgroups, the rational cohomology of $\BGamma$ in degree $g$ is arbitrarily large for $n$ even and $g$ odd; this is the main result of the body of this work (see \cref{thm:cycle}).
+For the full group $\Gamma=G_g$ on the other hand, little is known about the unstable cohomology, aside from some scattered classes: for instance, computations of Hain \cite{Hain3folds} and Hulek--Tomassi \cite{HulekTomassiVoronoi} show that for $n$ odd, there is a nontrivial unstable class in $\oH^6(\BG_3;\bfQ)$ and one in $\oH^{12}(\BG_4;\bfQ)$.
 By the above discussion, these classes remain nontrivial (and unstable) when pulled back to $\BDiff_\partial(W_{g,1})$ as long as $n$ is sufficiently large, so we obtain the following corollary.

-\begin{cor} For $n$ odd, the cokernel of the natural morphism is nontrivial for $(i,g)=(6,3)$ as long as $n>5$, and for $(i,g)=(12,4)$ if $n>11$. \end{cor}
+\begin{cor} For $n$ odd, the cokernel of the natural morphism is nontrivial for $(i,g)=(6,3)$ as long as $n>5$, and for $(i,g)=(12,4)$ if $n>8$. \end{cor}

-\begin{nrem}To the knowledge of the author, these classes are the first unstable rational cohomology classes of $\BDiff_\partial(W_{g,1})$ known, aside from the case $2n=2$ of surfaces. \end{nrem}
+\begin{nrem}To the knowledge of the author, these are the first known unstable rational cohomology classes of $\BDiff_\partial(W_{g,1})$, aside from the case $2n=2$ of surfaces. \end{nrem}